-■ Changes in a specific country's or region's political, regulatory or economic conditions.
+- Changes in a specific country's or region's political, regulatory or economic conditions. - Imposition of significant new export control regulations targeting the Chinese semiconductor industry and technical support of the Chinese semiconductor industry, tariffs and other barriers, restrictions and regional stability measures, including as between U.S.-China. - A pandemic, epidemic or other outbreak of an infectious disease, including the current COVID-19 pandemic, which may cause us or our distributors, vendors and/or customers to temporarily suspend our or their respective operations in the affected city or country or completely. - Compliance with a wide variety of domestic and foreign laws and regulations (including those of municipalities or provinces where we have operations) and unexpected changes in those laws, export and trade controls, and regulatory requirements, including uncertainties regarding taxes, social insurance contributions and other payroll taxes and fees to governmental entities, tariffs, quotas, export controls, export licenses and other trade barriers. - Unanticipated restrictions on our ability to sell to foreign customers where sales of products and the provision of services may require export licenses or are prohibited by government action, unfavorable foreign exchange controls and currency exchange rates. - Potential for substantial penalties and litigation related to violations of a wide variety of laws, treaties and regulations, including labor regulations, export control and anti-corruption regulations (including the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act). - Difficulties and costs of staffing and managing international operations across different geographic areas, time zones and cultures. - Changes in diplomatic and trade relationships. - Potential political, legal and economic instability, armed conflict, and civil unrest in the countries in which we and our customers are located. - Difficulty and costs of maintaining effective data security. - Inadequate protection of our IP. - Nationalization and expropriation. - Restrictions on the transfer of funds to and from foreign countries, including withholding taxes and other potentially negative tax consequences. - Unfavorable and/or changing foreign tax treaties and policies. - Increased exposure to general market and economic conditions inside and outside of the United States. - Currency exchange rate fluctuations and the resulting effect on our revenue and expenses, and the cost and risk of entering into hedging transactions if we chose to do so in the future.

-- A pandemic, epidemic or other outbreak of an infectious disease, including the current COVID-19 pandemic, which may cause us or our distributors, vendors and/or customers to temporarily suspend our or their respective operations in the affected city or country or completely. - Compliance with a wide variety of domestic and foreign laws and regulations (including those of municipalities or provinces where we have operations) and unexpected changes in those laws and regulatory requirements, including uncertainties regarding taxes, social insurance contributions and other payroll taxes and fees to governmental entities, tariffs, quotas, export controls, export licenses and other trade barriers. - Unanticipated restrictions on our ability to sell to foreign customers where sales of products and the provision of services may require export licenses or are prohibited by government action, unfavorable foreign exchange controls and currency exchange rates. - Imposition of tariffs and other barriers and restrictions, including trade tensions such as U.S.-China trade tensions. - Potential for substantial penalties and litigation related to violations of a wide variety of laws, treaties and regulations, including labor regulations, export control and anti-corruption regulations (including the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act). - Difficulties and costs of staffing and managing international operations across different geographic areas, time zones and cultures. - Changes in diplomatic and trade relationships. - Potential political, legal and economic instability, armed conflict, and civil unrest in the countries in which we and our customers are located. - Difficulty and costs of maintaining effective data security. - Inadequate protection of our IP. - Nationalization and expropriation. - Restrictions on the transfer of funds to and from foreign countries, including withholding taxes and other potentially negative tax consequences. - Unfavorable and/or changing foreign tax treaties and policies. - Increased exposure to general market and economic conditions outside of the United States. - Currency exchange rate fluctuations and the resulting effect on our revenue and expenses, and the cost and risk of entering into hedging transactions if we chose to do so in the future. - Increased regulatory uncertainties with respect to our wholly foreign-owned enterprise operating in China and any joint ventures we may form or contribute IP or other resources to in the future. - Trends such as global and regional inflation, supply shortages and supply chain disruptions, geopolitical conflicts and retaliatory actions and regulations affecting or relating to regions such as but not limited to Ukraine, Russia, Eastern Europe or in the Greater China region, may lead to the deterioration of our immediate customers' and/or end market customers' ability and/or willingness to purchase, use, develop, market or sell products or solutions that incorporate or are made while using our products.
+- Increased regulatory uncertainties with respect to our wholly foreign-owned enterprise operating in China and any joint ventures we may form or contribute IP or other resources to in the future. - Trends such as global and regional inflation, supply shortages and supply chain disruptions, geopolitical conflicts and retaliatory actions and regulations affecting or relating to regions such as but not limited to Ukraine, Russia, Eastern Europe or in the Greater China region, may lead to the deterioration of our immediate customers' and/or end market customers' ability and/or willingness to purchase, use, develop, market or sell products or solutions that incorporate or are made while using our products.

 These factors, individually or in combination, could impair our ability to effectively operate one or more of our foreign facilities or deliver our semiconductor IP or IP deployment solutions, result in unexpected and material expenses, or cause an unexpected decline in the demand for our products in certain countries or regions.
-For example, one formerly substantial royalty customer became unable to source a key material in 2020 as a result of the trade disputes between the United States and China, and consequently shipment volumes of products containing our interconnect IP have been significantly lower, adversely affecting our royalty revenue.
 Our failure to manage the risks and challenges associated with our international business and operations could harm our business.

-Downturns or volatility in general economic conditions, including as a result of the current COVID-19 pandemic or any other outbreak of an infectious disease, could harm our business.
+Downturns or volatility in general economic conditions, including as a result of political and economic conditions in the countries in which we conduct business, the current COVID-19 pandemic or any other outbreak of an infectious disease, could harm our business.